nicbeu/Mixbus-TouchOSC-Layout/README.md

 # Mixbus Remote Layout for TouchOSC

-This is a layout for the old TouchOSC Mk1 app for ipad-sized tablets to control Mixbus DAW by Nicolai Beuermann.
+Layout for TouchOSC Mk1 app on ipad-sized tablets to control Mixbus DAW.
 It consists of five panels mainly to control the mixer functionality of Harrison's Mixbus.
 Transport panel, mixer overview, selected channel view, sends on fader pane and a master and monitor pane.

 ## Requirements
 To install and use this layout you need to get the app [TouchOSC MK1](https://hexler.net/touchosc-mk1) for iOS or Android.
-To get the layout on your tablet you also need the editor for the desktop.
+To get the layout to your tablet you also need the free editor for the desktop.
 It's [available](https://hexler.net/touchosc-mk1#resources) for all three major operating systems.
 Second you need [Mixbus 6/7](https://harrisonconsoles.com/product/mixbus).
 It's available for all three major operating systems, too.

 ## How to get it run